hsyl20/haskus-website/pages/arduino/midi.rst

 accordion and the arranger, we have been able to map the accordion buttons to the required arranger functions.
-Our client is now able to switch to a control-mode (à la VI) on the accordion into which the note buttons can be used to select a variation, an ending, of the accompaniment.
+Our client is now able to switch to a control-mode (à la VI) on the accordion into which the note buttons can be used to select a variation or an ending of the accompaniment.

 The overall cost of the different parts was about 50€.
 It is cheaper and more versatile than the existing "MIDI event processors" (but it lacks a nice box).